rackerlabs/technical-blog/_posts/2019-10-11-oracle-ebs-integration-with-oam.md

 Log in to EBS at `http://<ebshost>.<domain>:<port>/OA_HTML/AppsLogin`.

-When this redirects you to the OAM SSO page, log in by using valid Oracle Internet Directory (OID) user credentials.
+When this redirects you to the OAM SSO page, log in by using valid OID user credentials.
 After successful authentication, the system redirects you to your EBS home page.

 #### 4. Perform the online patching cycle

-Execute `fs_clone` to synchronize the changes to your run/patch filesystem before starting a new online patching cycle.
+Execute `fs_clone` to synchronize the changes to your run/patch file system before starting a new online patching cycle.

 ### OAM integration architecture differences

-Two siginificant differences exsist between OAM R12.1 and R12.2 architectures.
+Two significant differences exist between OAM R12.1 and R12.2 architectures.

 #### R12.1 and 11i EBS integration with OAM and OID

-To integrate EBS R12.1 with OAM, you need to install and deploy all the services including Oracle HTTP Server (OHS) and Weblogic as shown in the following image.
+To integrate EBS R12.1 with OAM, you need to install and deploy all the services, including Oracle HTTP Server (OHS) and Weblogic&reg;, as shown in the following image.
 In R12.1, you need to manage more services, and it takes more resource hours to implement them in comparison to R12.2.

 ![]({% asset_path 2019-10-11-integrate-oracle-ebs-with-oam/Picture1.png %})